GitHub Actions for content exchange

 Additional parameters for the Pull action

-• additional_params — Extra parameters to pass to the Lokalise CLI when pulling files.
+• additional_params: Extra parameters to pass to the Lokalise CLI when pulling files.
 For example, you can use --indentation 2sp to manage indentation.
-Multiple CLI arguments can be added, like: --indentation 2sp --placeholder-format icu.
+Multiple CLI arguments can be added, such as --indentation 2sp --placeholder-format icu.
+Defaults to an empty string.

-• temp_branch_prefix — A prefix for the temporary branch used to create the pull request.
-This value will be part of the branch name.
+• temp_branch_prefix: A prefix for the temporary branch used to create the pull request.
 For example, using lok will result in a branch name starting with lok.
-The default value is lok.
+Defaults to lok.

-• always_pull_base — By default, changes in the base language translation files (defined by the base_lang option) are ignored when checking for updates.
+• always_pull_base: By default, changes in the base language translation files (as defined by the base_lang option) are ignored when checking for updates.
 Set this option to true to include changes in the base language translations in the pull request.
-The default value is false.
+Defaults to false.

-• max_retries — Maximum number of retries on rate limit errors (HTTP 429).
-The default value is 3.
+• max_retries: The maximum number of retries on rate limit errors (HTTP 429).
+Defaults to 3.

-• sleep_on_retry — Number of seconds to sleep before retrying on rate limit errors.
-The default value is 1.
+• sleep_on_retry: The number of seconds to sleep before retrying on rate limit errors.
+Defaults to 1.

 Assumptions and defaults